 Your body is capable of cleansing itself, without detox diets.
 But other aspects of cleanses may have benefits, including eating nutritious whole foods.

 Detoxification (detox) diets are more popular than ever.

-These diets claim to clean the blood and eliminate harmful toxins from the body.
+These diets claim to clean your blood and eliminate harmful toxins from your body.

-However, it is not entirely clear how they do this, what they’re supposed to eliminate and if they actually work.
+However, it is not entirely clear how they do this, what specific compounds they’re supposed to eliminate, and if they even work.

 This is a detailed review of detox diets and their health effects.

 Detox diets are generally short-term dietary interventions designed to eliminate toxins from your body.

 A typical detox diet involves a period of fasting, followed by a strict diet of fruit, vegetables, fruit juices, and water.
 Sometimes a detox also includes herbs, teas, supplements, and colon cleanses or enemas.

 This is claimed to: